clouvelai/explore-mcp/GMAIL_SETUP.md

 4. **Sign in** with your Google account (if not already signed in)

 5. **Grant permissions** when prompted:
-   - Read, compose, send, and permanently delete all your email from Gmail
+   - View and modify your email messages and settings
+   - Create, read, update, and delete drafts
    - See, edit, create, and delete all your Google Drive files
    - (If you already granted Google Drive permissions, you might see additional Gmail permissions)